 It is difficult to assess whether the Germans would have fared better in the war if they had a different leader, one with discipline rather than bigotry and hatred fuelling him.

-Perhaps they could have dragged out the battles for another year or so, but even with these kinds of planes ‘on their side,’ so to speak, there is no way the Nazis could have won, because they were not fighting for a just and moral cause.
+Perhaps they could have dragged out the battles for another year or so, but even with these kinds of planes ‘on their side,’ so to speak, there is no way they could have won, because they were not fighting for a just and moral cause.